 - Easy to use

-- Able to support both staff and students
+- Supportive to both staff and students

-To me, we must look beyond the immediate situation and not rely on quick fix interventions but set in motion good practice solutions that are integral and embedded in the whole school learning estate to promote generalisation and long-term learning outcomes.
+To me, we must look beyond the immediate situation and not rely on quick fix interventions but set in motion good practice solutions that are integral and embedded in the whole school learning estate to promote generalization and long-term learning outcomes.
 Clicker 8 provides exactly this.

-As Clicker 8 includes home access, this means that the pupil can access the same learning landscape, with the same supports wherever they are working.
+As Clicker 8 includes home access, this means that the student can access the same learning landscape, with the same supports wherever they are working.
 Thus homework, school absence, school closures are no longer as problematic; workflow can be consistent and fluid across diverse locations.

-Many schools may have used Clicker for several years and not realised when updating to Clicker 8 that they have a data analytics tool.
+Many schools may have used Clicker for several years and not realized when updating to Clicker 8 that they have a data analytics tool.
 This is so simple to access and allows the educator to know how and when supports have been used in a piece of writing, thus patterns and anomalies can be identified, and specific targets can be addressed.

-Whatever the topic we need to teach, LearningGrids is very likely to offer at least one ready-to-use idea… all of which are instantly customisable if small changes need to be made to exactly match, for example, the vocabulary needed.
+Whatever the topic we need to teach, LearningGrids is very likely to offer at least one ready-to-use idea… all of which are instantly customizable if small changes need to be made to exactly match, for example, the vocabulary needed.
 The wide range of templates included save so much time as the hard work of framework creation has been done and all that is left is to populate with content according to need.
 Thus, several versions of the same Clicker Book can be created so easily, with differing literacy levels if needed.
 Time is a much-desired resource for all educators and to be able to save time in these ways is so, so useful.

 As we support our school communities through the next stages of coping with Covid, we must look at establishing learning routines and expectations that can cope with disruption, without causing lifelong issues for staff and students.
 A huge part of the process for all is learning how to adjust, and thrive, in our new educational landscape.
-As we support our students who have found that their understanding of routine and learning has impacted on the acquisition of skills, sound, flexible resources like Clicker are the way forward so that we all ‘grow’ and allow healthy, accessible progress to flourish.
+As we support our students who have found that their understanding of routine and learning has impacted on the acquisition of skills, sound, flexible resources like Clicker are the way forward so that we all “grow” and allow healthy, accessible progress to flourish.